 The garden was designed by Kim Wilkie to echo the archaeological remains under the surface.
 Holly trees in 3m high burnished steel frames represent the columns and buttresses of the nave of the church and yew hedges represent the side chapels.

-The Abbey outline is shown in knapped flint paving, with 3m ledger stones carved with Saxon crosses by the Cathedral stonemasons marking the graves of the King, his wife and son.
+The Abbey outline is shown in knapped flint paving.
+The presumed site of the graves of King Alfred, his wife and son is marked with three ledger stones carved with Saxon crosses by Winchester Cathedral stonemasons.

 A glass panel engraved by Tracey Sheppard shows how the interior of the Abbey church would look from this spot, and specially designed lighting illuminates the Garden at night.

-The Garden is owned by Winchester City Council and partly maintained by Hyde900 through the Friends of Hyde Abbey Garden who hold regular gardening working parties to keep it looking its best.
+The Garden is owned by Winchester City Council and partly maintained by Hyde900 volunteers who hold regular gardening sessions to keep it looking its best.

 Hyde Abbey Garden is located in the car park and grounds of River Park, SO23 7DQ

-Parking at River Park is free for one hour during charging times, after 5pm Monday to Saturday, and Sunday all day.
+Parking at River Park is free for one hour during charging times (free ticket from the meter needed), after 5pm Monday to Saturday, and all day on Sundays and Bank Holidays.

 storage.upgrading.craftsman